 - Certified by Third Party – This ensures the product is pure and does not contain trace amounts of any other ingredients, including harmful or banned substances.
 Look for NSF Certified for Sport, Informed Choice, or USP certified.

-- Budget Appropriate – Some supplements can be pricey and it’s important to weigh the cost-benefit of using your money on the supplement or just more healthy food in general.
+- Budget Appropriate – Some supplements can be pricey.
+It’s important to weigh the cost-benefit of using your money on the supplement or just more healthy food in general.
 Consider figuring the cost per serving of the supplement by dividing the total cost by the number of servings.
 If it is low and affordable for you, great!
 If it’s getting too close to the amount you would spend on a serving of food for a snack or meal, you may want to reconsider it.

 These are affiliate links that will take you to FullScript.com where you can create a secure account to order trusted products.